scarybunny1/Spotify-Clone/Pods/Target Support Files/Pods-Spotify-Clone/Pods-Spotify-Clone-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## Appirater

-Copyright 2017.
-Arash Payan.
-This library is distributed under the terms of the MIT/X11.

 ## SDWebImage

 Copyright (c) 2009-2020 Olivier Poitrey rs@dailymotion.com